jentery/engl425/index.md

 Before our meeting on Monday, February 8th, please:

 1. Read Victor LaValle's *Destroyer* and take notes as you go.
 Attend to how the comic adapts Mary Shelley's *Frankenstein; or, The Modern Prometheus* (or, if you've not read it, then rely on your impressions of Shelley's novel and/or accounts of Frankenstein's creature in popular culture).
 Also note how race and gender operate in the novel and its commentary on contemporary America.
-You may also wish to recall how *Ms. Marvel* engages race and gender.
+You may want to recall how *Ms. Marvel* engages race and gender, too.
 2. Come prepared to talk about adaptation, gender, and race in LaValle's *Destroyer* during our February 8th meeting.

 During our meeting, we'll talk about: